jaytohe/blackboard.bot/README.md

 _Bored of having to join your online class every time?
 Are you rarely asked a single question during the online lesson?
-Do you straight up don't give a shit about that class?_
+Do you straight up don't give a hoot about that class?_

 _**Welp!
 Look no further, mi amigo!
 This Python bot/script is the perfect solution for your hurldes!**_